zaneb/autopage/README.md

 user to override the pager command by setting the `PAGER` environment variable.
-To disable this behaviour, pass `pager_command=autopage.command.PlatformPager()` to use the default pager for the current platform, or pass a specific pager from `autopage.commands`.
+To disable this behaviour, pass `pager_command=autopage.command.PlatformPager()` to use the default pager for the current platform, or pass a specific pager from `autopage.command`.
 The default pager command is `less` on most platforms.
 On AIX the default pager command is `more`, and on Windows `more.com`.